Flying cars are closer than you think

 Getting airborne

-Sitting in the back of a regular taxi on the ground after a long flight from Sydney to Tokyo, the dream of flying over traffic is very enticing.
-The standard peak-hour taxi ride from Tokyo Narita airport to Haneda airport on the other side of the city is upwards of $200, and the 50 mile trip takes at least an hour and a half in traffic.
+As I sit in the back of a regular taxi on the ground after a long flight from Sydney to Tokyo, the dream of flying over traffic is very enticing.
+The standard peak-hour taxi ride from Tokyo Narita airport to Haneda airport on the other side of the city is upward of $200, and the 50-mile trip takes at least an hour and a half in traffic.

 But where we're going, we don't need roads.